kumaramit55/Trinetra/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Error

+If You are using Node.js 18.17.0.
+Vite requires Node.js version 20.19+ or 22.12+.
+Please upgrade your Node.js version.

+soluation:
+Node 20 is installed.
+Do this

+nvm use 20 && npm run dev